risan/http-client/README.md

 #### `HttpError.validationErrors`

 The validation errors object.
-It will only be available if the status code is 422 and the given `validationErrorsPath` is exists in the response JSON.
+It will only be available if the status code is 422 and the given `validationErrorsPath` exists in the response JSON.

 ```js
 import HttpClient from '@/risan/http-client';